Testimonials

 Ascent 3050-3600 feet | Descent 2600-4470 feet | Distance: 10-12 miles (may vary)

 With so much to do in the Engelberg mountain resort, it’s hard to call this a rest day.
 You’ll enjoy one of the great mountain excursions in the Alps as we ascend Mt Titlis, one of the giants of the Uri Alps, on the world’s first rotating cable car.
 At the summit, excursions include a glacier cave and cliff walk.
-In town we may visit the 12th century monastery, which houses the exquisite baroque Abbey.
-You’ll still have time to explore Engelberg with its pedestrian town center.
+In town, we may visit the 12th-century monastery, which houses the exquisite Baroque Abbey.
+You’ll still have time to explore Engelberg's pedestrian town center.
 Overnight in Engelberg.
 (B) Guests will have the opportunity to enjoy lunch and dinner on their own in Engelberg today.

 Note: You will spend this evening in a Berghotel.
-You will have a private room, but shared bathrooms.
-Also, there is no elevator and you may need to carry your luggage up a few flights of stairs.
+You will have a private room with shared bathrooms on each floor.
+However, this hotel has 5 private rooms with en-suite bathrooms, which can be upgraded for $75 USD if available.
+Please arrange this directly with Alpenwild beforehand.
+Also, there is no elevator, and you may need to carry your luggage up a few flights of stairs.

 Ascent 60-4150 feet | Descent 1270-1500 feet | Distance: 2.5-8 miles (may vary)

-Departing Engstlenalp we soon arrive at the equally charming Alpine hamlet of Tannalp with its tiny church and dozens of friendly goats.
-We skirt the Tannensee to ascend the Erzegg/Planplatten Ridge, a highlight of the Via Alpina and one of the great ridge walks in the Alps.
-The highest peaks and glaciers of the Bernese Alps appear in front of you with the bulky massif of the Wetterhorn dominating the mountainscape.
-We will descend along the ridge into the popular town of Meiringen, where meringues were invented.
+Departing Engstlenalp, we soon arrive at the charming alpine hamlet of Tannalp, home to a tiny church and a friendly herd of goats.
+Skirting the Tannensee, we ascend the Erzegg/Planplatten Ridge—a highlight of the Via Alpina and one of the Alps’ most spectacular ridge walks.
+Towering peaks and glaciers of the Bernese Alps unfold before you, with the massive Wetterhorn dominating the skyline.
+We then descend along the ridge into the lively town of Meiringen, famously known as the birthplace of meringues.
 Overnight in Meiringen.
 (BSD)

 Ascent 2200 feet | Descent 980-3780 feet | Distance: 7-11 miles (may vary)

-Meiringen sits at the base of four strategic and historic passes and lies on the Aare River before it flows into the Brienzersee.
-Meiringen has long been a magnet for international travelers like Sir Arthur Conan Doyle who came here and wrote of Sherlock Holmes’ death at Reichenbach Falls.
-We’ll ascend the falls by funicular before continuing up the gorgeous Rosenlaui Valley.
-We ascend a thundering gorge which drains the Rosenlaui Glacier, then cross the final pass of our trek, the famed Grosse Scheidegg which leads us to our flower-decked hotel with views to the North Face of the Eiger.
-Overnight Grindelwald.
+Meiringen sits at the base of four historic and strategic mountain passes, along the Aare River just before it flows into Lake Brienz.
+The town has long drawn international visitors, including Sir Arthur Conan Doyle, who set the dramatic death of Sherlock Holmes at nearby Reichenbach Falls.
+We’ll ascend the falls by funicular before continuing up the stunning Rosenlaui Valley.
+Our route takes us through a thundering gorge fed by the Rosenlaui Glacier, then over the final pass of our trek—the famed Grosse Scheidegg—leading to our flower-filled hotel with spectacular views of the Eiger’s North Face.
+Overnight in Grindelwald.
 (BSD)

 Ascent 2200-4950 feet | Descent 500-3500 feet | Distance: 7.5-14.5 miles (may vary)

-After breakfast plan your departure or onward travel.
+After breakfast, plan your departure or onward travel.
 Concluding the tour in Grindelwald, you're perfectly positioned to extend for a few extra days in this popular mountain resort.
-Consider taking the classic mountain railway excursion which tunnels through the Eiger to arrive at the Jungfraujoch, the highest railway station in Europe, and overlooking the Great Aletsch Glacier, the longest in the Alps, or enjoy other hikes in the Jungfrau Region.
-Note: it is a 3.5-hour train ride to Zürich airport and the first train departs Grindelwald at 5:17 am, so plan departure flights accordingly.
+Consider taking the classic mountain railway excursion, which tunnels through the Eiger to arrive at the Jungfraujoch, the highest railway station in Europe, and overlooking the Great Aletsch Glacier, the longest in the Alps, or enjoy other hikes in the Jungfrau Region.
+Note: it is a 3-hour train ride to Zürich airport, and the first train departs Grindelwald at 5:15 am, so plan departure flights accordingly.
 We can recommend hotels in Zürich if needed.
 (B)

 We rate this trip as strenuous.
 You should be an experienced hiker in good physical condition.
 You should be capable of walking -7-8 hours per day on good trails with some steep ascents and descents, averaging 2500-4000 vertical feet per day at an elevation up to about 8000 feet above sea level.
 Sure-footedness is important and if you have a history of severe vertigo, it may impact your ability to do this tour.